jamesloper/lemontron/_guides/tools-needed.md

 ## Screw Drivers

 The Lemontron benefits from deep integration and thus only M3 (2mm Hex Bit) and a few M2.5 are used.
 I recommend having a dedicated high quality M3 screwdriver, plus a bit for your drill.
+Add a countersink bit to clean up the printed countersinks and to add countersinks to the probe.

 <ul class="tool-links">
 {% include tool-item.html